Tom-Nagy/know-it/README.md

 Issue : On iOS, the button to close modal doesn't render nicely.

-Issue : On iOS, the directional buttons hover and/or focus effect don't render properly. this does not prevent users from playing, but it takes away from the user experience.
+Issue : On iOS, the directional buttons hover and/or focus effect don't render properly.

+Issue : When selecting a subject in the study.html on iOS, the “focus” state doesn't show.
+It should be red background but stays white.

+Thoses issues do not prevent users from using the website festures and functionalities, but they take away from the user experience.

 [**:back:** *Table of Content*](#Table-of-Content)